Dalmontron05/csc102-projects/README.md

-# csc102-the-foundation
-first assignment for introduction to programming at UAT
+# CSC102 - Introduction to Programming Projects